 - Alzheimer’s disease

-The best ways to live whilst dealing with a stressful life event
+Dealing with a stressful life event

 However, it’s not just speaking about your stress that will make it easier to deal with.
-Eating well and having a regular exercise routine can help make dealing with stress that little bit easier.
+Eating well and maintaining a regular exercise routine can help make dealing with stress that little bit easier.
 Instead of reaching for an unhealthy snack, focus on foods that can help provide useful nutrients and reduce aches and pains such as yoghurt, nuts, carrots and salmon.
 If you have a few minutes spare at the end of the day, why not go for a jog?
 Running helps reduce stress by producing endorphins which will boost your mood and improve your sleeping habits.